valuev3000/ProgressiveParts/README.md

 ProgressiveParts_Science.cfg – science instrument copies

 ProgressiveParts_Wheel.cfg – wheel / actuator copies

+## 📋 Planned Features
+These features are planned for future releases of ProgressiveParts.
+Your feedback helps prioritize them!
+☢️ Radiation - Introduce radiation tolerance requirements for high‑tier parts.
+Players will need to add shielding for long‑duration or interplanetary missions.
+🔧 Part Wear & Tear - Parts will gradually degrade over time or after repeated use, encouraging maintenance, repair, and replacement.
+📡 Antenna Power - Upgraded antenna copies will have increased range and higher data transmission speeds.
+Partially implemented – to be refined.
+🪂 Parachute Power - Advanced parachutes will feature higher drag and faster deployment times.

+### Long‑term vision
+- Make technological progression more meaningful and challenging.
+- Add new environmental and durability‑based gameplay layers.
+- Expand compatibility with other mods (KSRSS, RSS/RO, Far Future Technologies, etc.).

 🛠️ Installation
 🚨 Note: The mod was originally developed for CTT, Kerbalism and DMagic Orbital Science. 🚨